Retail Trends That Break Through The Noise

 Ashton Kirsten, Marketing Communications Coordinator, RetailNext

 Ashton holds a Master's Degree in English and is passionate about starting conversations through impactful content and executing data-driven creative strategies.
-She is based in Johannesburg, South Africa, where she can be found reading, researching, and experimenting in the kitchen.
+She is based in Johannesburg, South Africa, where she can be found reading, writing and researching.